 This research makes it even more clear how much students care about sustainability.

-We’ve conducted this research six years in a row now, and these results have stayed exactly the same.
+We’ve conducted this research seven years in a row now, and these results have stayed exactly the same.
 Despite changes such as the rise in fees, and the crash of the jobs market, the demand for action by their institutions and desire to learn about sustainability has remained constant.

-For the first time this year, we’ve included students in further education (FE) in our research.
+Since 2015-16, we’ve included students in further education (FE) in our research.
 We found that FE students agreed with those in HE that sustainability was important both during their time in education and beyond into employment.